Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Like I say,

-Those guys usually don't like it.
+Those guys usually don't.

 No, you know what's going to be different?